Audio and Video accessibility

-The 2018 Digital Accessibility Regulations require that, from 23 September 2020, all ‘time-based media’ (video and audio) must either provide a transcript or captioning or both (video only).
+The 2018 Digital Accessibility Regulations require that, from 23 September 2020, all ‘time-based media’ (video and audio) must captioning.
 Media published before that date is exempt.

 Updated guidance from the Government Digital Service and Jisc has stated that:“Captions (and transcripts) that are accurate are compliant.
 Captions that have not been checked and that contain mistakes are not.”

 In order to provide captioning, the University has agreed that we will provide automatic transcripts, i.e. machine-generated transcripts, for all video recorded via services that Information Services provides, primarily Zoom, Echo 360, and Microsoft Stream.
 The quality of these transcripts is claimed to be between 75 - 90% accurate, although strong anecdotal evidence suggests it is less than that.
 Improvement of transcripts needs to be addressed locally.
 Our accessibility statements for the various platforms particularly the Moodle accessibility statement will reflect this position.

 To try to manage student expectations, information on the accuracy of auto transcripts has been provided to students.